MichaIng/DietPi-Docs/docs/software/webserver_stack.md

 === "Quick start"

-    In order to use **Flask** it is first required first to install the Python Package Manager - [see Python Pip 3](../programming/#python).
+    In order to use **Flask** it is first required first to install the Python Package Manager - [see Python pip 3](../programming/#python).
 Then run the next command.

     ```sh
     pip3 install -U Flask